willburgir/PortfolioBuilder/readme.md

 2. **Time Tracking**: You can measure the performance of functions within the program using the TagHeuer module.
 This will help with reducing time complexity of expensive operations.

 ## Note
-This project is still under development.
+**This project is still under development**
+**TODO:**
+- Get visual graph of portfolios (Er, sd)
+- Find the efficient frontier function
+- Implement threads for createRandomPortfolios()
+- Might need a full GUI for ease of use of the program